cont-limno/wq-prediction/README.md

 | hu4_random50_holdout |    Randomly select 50% of HU4s and holdout all lakes in each HU4    |

 #### Predictor variables

+See this [Google Doc](https://docs.google.com/document/d/1SupPLm-Tww5CyHHUf4k3YYq-UqnGKzyErm4Bz9yBOZg/edit?usp=sharing) for a listing of predictor variables

 1. [data/local_predictors.csv](data/local_predictors.csv)